Type 2 Diabetes

 - Diabetic Retinopathy: High blood sugar weakens the capillaries supplying blood to the retina, making them swell, become blocked and leak blood into the eye, causing blurry vision.

 - Nephropathy: Damage to nephrons, or filtering units, in the kidney because of chronic high blood sugar.
+This can lead to end-stage renal disease requiring dialysis and kidney transplant.

 - Peripheral Neuropathy: Feeling of numbness in your hands and feet.
 This is nerve damage that can affect any nerve in your body, although it commonly affects the nerves in the legs, feet, arms and hands.